structurizr/structurizr.github.io/dsl/language.md

 ## visibility

-The `visibility` keyword can be used to set the [visibility of the workspace](https://structurizr.com/help/workspace-sharing).
+The `visibility` keyword can be used to set the visibility of the workspace (private vs public).

 ```
 visibility <private|public>